Cisco Talos details exceptionally dangerous DNS hijacking attack

 - Use Let’s Encrypts, Comodo, Sectigo, and self-signed certificates in their man-in-the-middle (MitM) servers to gain the initial round of credentials.

-- Steal victim organization’s legitimate SSL certificate and use it on actor-controlled servers.
+- Steal victim organisation's legitimate SSL certificate and use it on actor-controlled servers.

 Such actions also distinguish Sea Turtle from an earlier DNS exploit known as DNSpionage, which Talos reported on in November 2018.